 The fix was completed by deleting one character: `</script>` → ``.

-Grok’s 429 errors should have been logged.
-However, I assumed the fallback was working.
+The 429 errors from Grok should have appeared in the logs.
+However, I assumed the fallback was working correctly.
 In reality, there was a bug in the fallback mechanism, affecting only the NSFW Mode persona.
-A system for regular log monitoring would have allowed for an earlier detection.
+Implementing a systematic log monitoring system would have allowed for earlier detection.

 Lessons Learned

-I was complacent, believing the Grok→Gemini fallback was in place.
-However, there was a bug in the fallback condition itself.
-We should anticipate cases where the fallback mechanism breaks and implement multi-layered defenses.
-In this instance, four layers of defense were implemented.
+I was complacent, believing the Grok to Gemini fallback was in place, but there was actually a bug in the fallback condition.
+We should anticipate cases where the fallback mechanism itself breaks and implement multi-layered defenses.
+In this instance, four layers of defense were added.

-3. “Invisible” problems are not always limited to the display layer.
+3. “Invisible” problems aren’t always in the display layer.

-If you assume it’s a CSS issue, you’ll endlessly tinker with `overflow`, `display`, and `z-index`.
-In this case, where the actual cause was a JavaScript parsing error, it could have been identified instantly by looking at the Console tab in the browser’s DevTools.
-When something is “invisible,” one should investigate by asking: “Why is it invisible?” and then “What is not working?”
+Assuming a CSS issue might lead to endless tweaking of overflow, display, z-index, and similar properties.
+In this case, where the actual cause was a JavaScript parsing error, it could have been immediately identified by looking at the Console tab in the browser’s DevTools.
+The correct approach is to investigate “Why is it not visible?” → “What is not working?”

-Sayon’s comment, “If Grok’s credit is out, routing might also be stopped, right?” served as a good checkpoint to confirm the direction of investigation.
-While engineering intuition is important, it’s crucial to ask from a business owner’s perspective, “Isn’t the impact scope wider?” while the agent is focusing on technical details.
-This helps in grasping the overall picture.
+Sayon’s comment, “If Grok credits are out, routing might also be affected, right?” served as a good checkpoint to confirm the investigation direction.
+While an engineer’s intuition is crucial, an agent’s ability to pose questions from a business owner’s perspective, such as “Isn’t the scope of impact wider?” while the engineer is focused on technical details, helps grasp the big picture.

-Furthermore, in Chako’s LP issue, the report of “being stuck with CSS” turned out to be a JavaScript problem, not CSS.
-This reconfirmed the importance of looking at the actual code rather than taking self-diagnoses at face value.
+Furthermore, for Chako’s LP issue, the report of “stuck on CSS” turned out to be a JavaScript problem, not CSS.
+This reconfirmed the importance of examining the actual code rather than blindly accepting a self-diagnosis of the problem.

 S111 by the Numbers